interoperable-mobility/principles/docs/about.md

 !!! warning
     This content is currently in draft.

-The Mobility Data Interoperability Principles were developed by the above [listed co-authors](index.md#co-authors) with significant input from [co-signers](index.md#co-signers)  generous reviewers in support of a common vision for [interoperability](definitions.md#interoperability)).
+The Mobility Data Interoperability Principles were developed by the [co-authors](index.md#co-authors) with significant input from [co-signers](index.md#co-signers) and generous reviewers in support of a common vision for [interoperability](definitions.md#interoperability).
 Additional information about the development process and implementation can be found in its respective section.

 # Context
 ## Background
 The mobility landscape is complex.
 People have individualized abilities, preferences, and mobility needs that shape preferences around where, when, and how they travel.
 Transit agencies and other mobility service providers, likewise, are extremely varied.
 The variety among transit agencies and other mobility service providers creates an opportunity for more people to have their mobility needs better met.
-But fulfilling this promise requires a level of interoperability and cooperation between transit agencies, other mobility service providers and transportation technology companies that is yet to be realized.
+But fulfilling this promise requires a level of interoperability and cooperation between transit agencies, other mobility service providers, and transportation technology companies that is yet to be realized.

-Over the course of the last decade, passengers have enjoyed increased access to mobile apps and real-time information to help them choose the modes, services, and trips that are right for them, but still lack a complete picture of their available options because of technical- and political information silos – not to mention unequal access to technology.
+Over the course of the last decade, passengers have enjoyed increased access to mobile apps and real-time information to help them choose the modes, services, and trips that are right for them, but still lack a complete picture of their available options because of technical and political information silos – not to mention unequal access to technology.
 Nonetheless, expectations have risen, as real-time transit information, on-demand ride hailing, and micromobility options become embedded in daily life.

-More than ever, meeting the needs of travelers requires the complete interoperability of mobility data used by transit agencies, mobility service providers and transportation technology companies.

 ## Vision
 More than ever, meeting the needs of travelers requires the complete interoperability of mobility data used by transit providers and transportation technology companies.